Randomscriptz/BaliHaiTour/wp-content/plugins/easy-testimonials/readme.txt

 3. This is the Basic Settings Page.
 4. This is the Display Options Settings Page.
 5. This is the Themes Selection Page.
-6. This is the Submission Form Settings Page.
-7. This is the Shortcode Generator.
+6. This is the Shortcode Generator.
-8. This is the Import & Export Testimonials Page.
-9. This is the Help & Instructions Page.
+7. This is the Help & Instructions Page.
-10. This is the Random Testimonial Widget.
+8. This is the Random Testimonial Widget.
-11. This is the Testimonial Cycle Widget.
+9. This is the Testimonial Cycle Widget.
-12. This is the Testimonial List Widget.
+10. This is the Testimonial List Widget.
-13. This is the Single Testimonial Widget.
+11. This is the Single Testimonial Widget.
-14. This is the Testimonial Grid Widget.
+12. This is the Testimonial Grid Widget.

 == Changelog ==

+= 3.0.5 =
+* Compatible with WordPress 4.8.1
+* Update content filter for better compatibility with WooCommerce and Themes that integrate WooCommerce.
+* Minor fixes.

+= 3.0.4 =
+* Address remaining issues with upgrade notice for legacy users.
+* Compatibility update for Widgets and certain WordPress themes.

+= 3.0.3 =
+* Bug fix to improve performance after v3 update.

-= 2.2.2 =
+= 3.0 =
-* Reverse default sort order to show most recent Testimonials first.
-* Update shortcode and widget defaults to show all meta data and otherwise match the examples shown.
+* MAJOR UPDATE: Please Backup Before Updating!
+* Changes Upgrade messaging and process.
+* Updates Single Testimonial template for more powerful customization control.
+* Fixes issue with JSON-LD encoding breaking with various characters in testimonial content.
+* Various under the hood improvements.

 * [View Changelog](https://goldplugins.com/documentation/easy-testimonials-documentation/easy-testimonials-changelog/ "View Changelog")

 == Upgrade Notice ==

-**2.2.2** Update Available!
+**3.0.5** Compatibility update for WooCommerce.